pranavdesai16/SQL_Retail_Sales_Analysis/README.md

 ---

-10. Write a SQL query to create each shift and number of orders (Example: Morning < 12, Afternoon Between 12 & 17, Evening > 17).
+### 10. Write a SQL query to create each shift and the number of orders (Example: Morning < 12, Afternoon Between 12 & 17, Evening > 17).

 **SQL Query**